 - Fixed-pixel display implementations: the screen is a single panel that supports only a single pixel width and height.
 Typically the screen is physically integrated with the device.
-Examples include mobile phones, tablets, and so on. - Variable-pixel display implementations: the device implementation either has no embedded screen and includes a video output port such as VGA or HDMI for display, or has an embedded screen that can change pixel dimensions.
+Examples include mobile phones, tablets, and so on - Variable-pixel display implementations: the device implementation either has no embedded screen and includes a video output port such as VGA, HDMI or a wireless port for display, or has an embedded screen that can change pixel dimensions.
 Examples include televisions, set-top boxes, and so on.